-Theme drop down menu allows to change application's icons and look& feel to better blend with target system, choosing one of the pre-set themes which comes packed with PeaZip, or a custom theme (theme package has extension ".theme.7z").
+Theme drop down menu allows to change application's icons (including archives and folder icons) and look& feel to better blend with target system, choosing one of the pre-set themes which comes packed with PeaZip, or a custom theme (theme package has extension ".theme.7z").

-Custom themes can be downloaded from "Download themes" link on the left of the panel, pointing to Add-Ons page on PeaZip website.
+Custom themes can be downloaded from "Check for Themes" button on the top of the panel, pointing to Add-Ons page on PeaZip website.